 As I grew up in that home, occasional things said around town would catch my attention.
 I remember a florist saying how much he loved Jimmie and how breathtakingly beautiful she was, despite having broken his heart.
 He said Jimmie’s beau had proposed to her from below as she stood on the Juliet balcony overlooking the front porch with its majestic columns.

 The beau was someone in the airline industry.
 I heard the name Braniff once or twice.
-All I knew was that Braniff was an airline struggling at the time, deep in debt and dealing with a crash or two.
+All I knew was that Braniff was an airline struggling in the 1980s, deep in debt and dealing with a crash or two.

 I went about my life.
 I married and moved to Europe, only to return twice more before the house was sold as my parents made an exodus from the South to New York.
 I left Jimmie in a box in my mind, much like the baby’s memories were left in that box in the attic.
 As I left my former bedroom, I really felt it belonged more to her than it ever belonged to me.